 For those of you who don’t speak ‘photography’ (much like myself), here are all the great things about the Panasonic Lumix-LX10 and why I think it’s the best point and shoot camera for people who just want to take good photos (i.e. set it to automatic and snap quality photos).

 The lens quality is so great that the detail is phenomenal – close up and far away.
 I included photos below from my trip.
 Each of these photos has been saved at a much lower file size.
 In other words, the original images have even more clarity – it’s mind-blowing!
 You can literally count the hairs on that giraffe!

 Post -shot focusing.
 This means that once you select this setting, you can take photos and then tell it where you want it to focus.
 You don’t waste time trying to get it set.
-I didn’t use this feature on the trip, but I played around with it before I left.
-It’s insanely cool and great for those quick moments, especially when animals or kiddos are involved!
+It’s so cool and great for those quick moments, especially when animals or kiddos are involved!

 4K Video.
 I don’t know what that means scientifically speaking, but it basically means wonderful video quality.
 And awesomely, if you’re in a still-photo setting, you can just hit the red record button and it’ll starting recording.
 No need to change settings on the dial!